Jacob runs for his life after lying and conniving to steal his brother’s birthright. And big brother Esau is in hot pursuit after him.

 Read Genesis 32:22-32.
 This strange encounter seems relatively unusual at first glance.
 What we see is a wrestling match between Jacob and a stranger, who winds up being God Himself.
 Jacob begins the encounter encapsulated with fear and dread about seeing his brother and winds up fighting for a blessing over his life.
 When God decides the fight is done, he dislocates Jacob’s hip and demands to be let go.

-Clearly, this persistent attitude pleases God and He responds, “Your name shall no longer be called Jacob [deceiver], but Israel [strives with God] for you have striven with God and with men, and have prevailed (v.
+This persistent attitude pleases God and He responds, “Your name shall no longer be called Jacob [deceiver], but Israel [strives with God] for you have striven with God and with men, and have prevailed (v.
 28).”

 Pay close attention.
 When Jacob entered the wrestling floor, he was hesitant to meet his brother Esau.
 He was restless and afraid.
 However, after a night of wrestling it out with God, his attention turned to God’s Word…a word of promise and blessing.